awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-developer-portal.md

    + For JavaScript, the SDK is downloaded immediately\.
    + For **iOS \(Objective\-C\)** or **iOS \(Swift\)**, Type a unique prefix in the **Prefix** box\.

      The effect of prefix is as follows: if you assign, for example, `SIMPLE_CALC` as the prefix for the SDK of the [SimpleCalc](simple-calc-lambda-api.md) API with `Input`, `Output`, and `Result` models, the generated SDK will contain the `SIMPLE_CALCSimpleCalcClient` class that encapsulates the API, including the method requests/responses\.
 In addition, the generated SDK will contain the `SIMPLE_CALCInput`, `SIMPLE_CALCOutput`, and `SIMPLE_CALCResult` classes to represent the input, output, and results, respectively, to represent the request input and response output\.
-For more information, see [Use iOS SDK Generated by API Gateway for a REST API in Objective\-C or Swift](how-to-generate-sdk-ios.md)\.
+For more information, see [Use iOS SDK generated by API Gateway for a REST API in Objective\-C or Swift](how-to-generate-sdk-ios.md)\.
    + For **Java**:

      1. For **Service Name**, specify the name of your SDK\.
 For example, **SimpleCalcSdk**\.
 This becomes the name of your SDK client class\.
 The name corresponds to the `<name>` tag under `<project>` in the `pom.xml` file, which is in the SDK's project folder\.
 Do not include hyphens\.